practicalli/spacemacs/why-spacemacs/structured-editing.md

 > ####TODO::Add animated gifs / videos to show these features

-## Writing Structured Text
+## Smartparents For Writing Structured Text

 Spacemacs uses [smartparens](https://github.com/Fuco1/smartparens) to help you write structured code really fast and also move expressions around.
 Smartparens is a newer implementation of the classic _paredit_ package.

-> **TODO** Check out https://github.com/expez/evil-smartparens as it seems to provide the desired smartparens behaviour for Vim normal mode that I get in Emacs mode.
+> ####HINT::Evil-smartparens package
+> For structural editing designed for Vim, try [Evil-smartparens](https://github.com/expez/evil-smartparens).
+This package ensures that you do not accidentally delete parenthesis and keeps the structure of your Clojure intact.

-## Manipulating Structured Text
+## Lisp State For Manipulating Structured Text

-Spacemacs includes an Evil **lisp-state**, `SPC k .` for refactoring Lisp base languages like Clojure.
-In this **lisp-state** you can use single character commands to move symbols and expressions around without risking unmatched parenthesis or other structure characters.
+Spacemacs includes **lisp-state**, `SPC k .` for refactoring Lisp base languages like Clojure.
+In this **lisp-state** you can use the normal Vim keys to navigate your code by its structure.
+You can also move symbols and expressions around without risking unmatched parenthesis or other structure characters (using `slurp`, `barf`, `wrap`, `unwrap`, etc.).

 > ####Hint::Structured Editing Section
 > Read the [Structured editing section](/structured-editing/) for a detailed guide to using Lisp mode, Smartparens, Paredit and Evil mode to manage your Clojure (and elsip) code.
->
-> Evil mode (vim) also has general editing features that can help you work with Clojure code without breaking the structure.